About

 1 AI Aquaculture System YOLO · SAM · Python · OpenCV

-Marine fish farms rely on manual observation for feeding decisions and growth assessment, which is labor-intensive, inconsistent, and cannot scale across large production environments with multiple species.
+Marine fish farms rely on manual observation for feeding decisions and growth assessment.
+The work is labor-intensive, inconsistent, and does not scale across large production environments with multiple species.

-At BILLION21, I built the computer vision components for the company's smart aquaculture system, targeting two tasks that manual observation could not handle consistently: whole-population behavior analysis and individual-level size estimation for olive flounder and stone flounder.
-The feeding control logic, edge hardware, and feeder mechanisms were developed by other teams at the company; my contribution was the vision signals those downstream modules depended on.
+At BILLION21, I built the computer vision components of the company's smart aquaculture system.
+They targeted two tasks that manual observation could not handle consistently: whole-population behavior analysis and individual-level size estimation for olive flounder and stone flounder.
+Other teams at the company developed the feeding control logic, edge hardware, and feeder mechanisms; my contribution was the vision signals those downstream modules depended on.

 2 Laver Spore Selection System Computer Vision · Machine Learning · Microscopy